MisterMunchkin/blog-robin-dalmy/blog/2022-07-19-pagespeed-optimization.md

 ## monderizr-webp.js
 [modernizr](https://modernizr.com) have really great tools not just for webp, but for a host of different things for Javascript and CSS.

-You can go to their modernizr download, and build the minified js you need. [modernizr build page](https://modernizr.com/download?webp-setclasses&q=webp) and then add it to your website.
+You can go to their modernizr download page, and build the minified js you need: [modernizr download page](https://modernizr.com/download?webp-setclasses&q=webp) and then add it to your website.
 Basically modernizr-webp detects your users devices if it can support webp.
 If it can, then it will give the html body a webp class.
 If it doesn't, it gets a no-webp class.

 We can then use this webp/nowebp class to serve different image formats in our media queries for different screen sizes in css.